GasStationTV/gstv-invenco-integration/updates/playlist/playlist.md

   "additionalInformation": "Site Identifier Does Not Exist"
 ```

-### What Invenco Sends if the Video File in the Playlist Update Notification is not in the Invenco Library
+### What Invenco Sends if the Video File in the Playlist Update Notification is not in the Invenco Cloud
 1. Invenco should retry downloading the file three times.
 1. If the download is still unsuccessful follow [Default Configuration Error Handling](#default-configuration-error-handling)..